nodejam/fora-react-sandbox/README.md

 fora-react-sandbox
 ==================

-A ReactJS extension that allows running components in a sandbox
+Fora's ReactJS sandbox which allows running untrusted React components in a browser